Water leakage has to be one of the most common reasons for damage in households.

 2. Contact The Insurance Company

 In the case of a significant leak, make sure to go through the terms of your home insurance to place claims for the damage.
 Usually, the company will fix an appointment for a home visit, and you have to make sure not to perform any permanent changes during this time.

 They will send an adjuster to your home to inspect the damages and help you settle the claim.
-So, remember to save the receipts for the repairs and clean up to claim all the costs.
+So, remember to save the repair receipts and clean up to claim all the costs.

 3. Fix The Issue